The essence behind the identity.

 The development of your corporate identity, the fulfillment of your professional look, the style and personality of your organization.

-A brand consists of all the features that distinguish the goods and services of one seller from another: name, term, design, style, symbols, customer touch points, etc. Together, all elements of the brand work as a psychological trigger or stimulus that causes an association to all other thoughts one has had about this brand.
+A brand consists of all the features that distinguish the goods and services of one seller from another: name, term, design, style, symbols, customer touchpoints, etc. Together, all elements of the brand work as a psychological trigger or stimulus that causes an association with all other thoughts one has had about this brand.

 Brands are a combination of tangible and intangible elements, such as the following:

 - Visual design elements (i.e., logo, color, typography, images, tagline, packaging, etc.)